What Do Patent Attorneys Do: Everything You Need to Know

 - Has a strong cognitive understanding of inventions and their technical variables

 - Has good writing skills for patent applications, which require legal knowledge, technical knowledge, the ability to simplify this information for their clients, and someone who can be precise and rebuttal quite easily

 - Can write and assist you through a patent application process

 If you need help finding a patent lawyer, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.